Hopscotch (film): Plot

 At Munich's Oktoberfest, veteran CIA field agent Miles Kendig and his team foil a microfilm transfer.
-Upon Kendig's return to Washington, his boss, Myerson, reassigns him to a desk job because Kendig did not arrest Yaskov, the head of the KGB in Europe.
+When Kendig returns to Washington, his boss, Myerson, reassigns him to a desk job because Kendig did not arrest Yaskov, the head of the KGB in Europe.
 Kendig explains to Myerson that he knows how Yaskov thinks, and it would take time and resources to identify and learn about a new replacement.
-Kendig's good friend and protégé, Joe Cutter, is nevertheless assigned to take over his mentor's old job.
+Kendig's good friend and protégé Joe Cutter is nevertheless assigned to take over his mentor's old job.

 Instead of accepting this situation, Kendig takes action.
-He shreds his personnel file and flies to Salzburg to visit former lover Isobel von Schönenberg, whom he has not seen in a while.
-Yaskov, guessing what has happened, meets Kendig and invites him to defect to the KGB; when Kendig refuses, Yaskov asks sarcastically if Kendig will be retiring and writing his memoirs.
+He shreds his personnel file and flies to Salzburg to visit his former lover Isobel von Schönenberg, whom he has not seen in a while.
+Yaskov, guessing what has happened, meets Kendig and invites him to defect to the KGB; when Kendig refuses, Yaskov sarcastically asks if Kendig will be retiring and writing his memoirs.

-On the spot, Kendig decides to do exactly that: write and publish a memoir exposing the dirty tricks and general incompetence of Myerson's CIA.
+On the spot, Kendig decides to do exactly that; write and publish a memoir exposing the dirty tricks and general incompetence of Myerson's CIA.
 Isobel is horrified, saying that Myerson will send agents to kill him.
-She nevertheless helps by mailing copies of Kendig's first chapter to spy chiefs in the U.S., Soviet Union, China, France, Italy, and Great Britain.
-Myerson assigns Cutter to stop Kendig, and Yaskov, not wanting his own agency's follies exposed, also pursues his old adversary.
+She nevertheless helps by mailing copies of Kendig's first chapter to spy chiefs in the U.S., Soviet Union, China, France, Italy and Great Britain.
+Myerson assigns Cutter to stop Kendig.
+Yaskov, not wanting his own agency's follies exposed, also pursues his old adversary.

 Kendig baits his pursuers by sending them explosive chapters and by periodically informing them of his location.
-Leaving Europe, he returns to the U.S., cheerfully renting Myerson's own unoccupied Georgia family home, where he writes more chapters.
-After purposely leaking his address, Kendig maneuvers the FBI (which has jurisdiction) into shooting up Myerson's home with both bullets and tear gas, to Myerson's great dismay.
+Leaving Europe, he returns to the U.S., cheerfully renting Myerson's unoccupied Georgia family home, where he writes more chapters.
+After purposely leaking his address, Kendig convinces the FBI (which has jurisdiction) to barrage Myerson's home with both bullets and tear gas, to Myerson's great dismay.